 In 1964, the church had a dream of purchasing property at the corner of Shallowford and Jenkins Roads to eventually build a permanent place they could call home.
 Pastor Bode wrote and distributed a letter to the community to plead for needed funds to purchase the property.
 On the corner of the property sat the small, six-room farmhouse where the church met until 1969.
 They met in a tent in the beginning while partitions in the house were being rearranged to make more space for the main assembly.
 They met under the trees in the open air for Sunday School classes when the weather was warm.
 In 1965, Pastor Bode borrowed a bulldozer and began digging a hole for the basement for a new auditorium.
 In 1966, Bruce Lackey became the pastor.
 He remained with the church until September 1967.

 In October 1967, Grace called a new part-time pastor.
 Clyde Paul White was originally from Johnson City, Tenn., but had lived in California for 30 years before the Lord called him back close to home.
 For six years he and his wife worked at TTS before coming to Grace.
 Under Pastor White’s leadership, the first building was finally “under construction again” in 1969.
 The plans included only the auditorium construction.
-Presently, the area of this first auditorium houses the library and a large meeting room with plans underway to convert this space into a new children’s ministry center.
+Presently, the area of this first auditorium houses the Lighthouse Room in our Children's Ministry wing.

 On August 12, 1972, after five years of pastoring the church, Pastor White resigned, saying, “The church has grown to the point that a full-time pastor is needed and desired for the ministry of the church.”
 The membership of the church had grown to more than 100.
 The auditorium now had new carpet, pews and chairs, and the smell of the country air had been replaced with central heat and cooling.
 Pastor White had been the dean of men and an instructor at Tennessee Temple Bible School and continued teaching at the school after resigning his position at Grace.